 Alpacas are loved by everyone, isn’t it?
 If you want to interact with these cuties, make sure to stop at the Alpaca farm.
 There you can feed and touch the alpacas.
 You can also buy souvenirs in the shop and rent a snowmobile to go on a tour.
 It is guaranteed fun.

-As we love Alpacas, this was also one of our favorite spot in Furano.
+As we love Alpacas, this was also one of our favorite spots in Furano.

-Asahiyama Zoo has a wide range of animals, including penguin, seals, polar bears, wolves, pandas and Leopards.
-The highlight is certainly the glass tunnel through the penguin pool that allows visitors to observe the birds’ underwater.
+Asahiyama Zoo has a wide range of animals, including penguins, seals, polar bears, wolves, pandas, and Leopards.
+The highlight is certainly the glass tunnel through the penguin pool that allows visitors to observe the birds underwater.

 Another highlight is the small glass domes in the middle of the polar bear and wolf enclosures that can get visitors right among the animals.
 The zoo was also one of the first to organize penguin walks in winter.